Emission line models for the lowest mass core-collapse supernovae -- II. 3D NLTE radiative transfer modelling of a $9.0\,M_\odot$ neutrino-driven explosion: Conclusions

 \section{Conclusions}

-In this work, we applied the updated 3D NLTE radiative transfer spectral synthesis code \texttt{ExTraSS} (which is described in detail in van Baal \& Jerkstrand, submitted) to make spectral predictions of a $M_{ZAMS}=9.0\,M_\odot$ star exploded in 3D by \citet{melson2020resolution} and with long-term hydrodynamical evolution by \citet{stockinger2020three}.
+In this work, we applied the updated 3D NLTE radiative transfer spectral synthesis code \texttt{ExTraSS} \txtred{(which is described in detail in \citealt{vanbaal2025ExTraSS})} to make spectral predictions of a $M_\mathrm{ZAMS}=9.0\,M_\odot$ star exploded in 3D by \citet{melson2020resolution} and with long-term hydrodynamical evolution by \citet{stockinger2020three}.
 Compared to 1D (\J18), compositional structure and $\gamma$-deposition is more spread out in 3D.
-The luminosities of important nucleosynthesis lines -- Mg I] $\lambda\,4571$, [O I] $\lambda\lambda\,6300,\,6364$, [Ca II] $\lambda\lambda\,7291,\,7323$ and [C I] $\lambda\,8727$ show modest changes, factor $\lesssim$2.
-However, luminosities of Fe I lines and H$\alpha$ change by factors 3-4.
+The luminosities of important nucleosynthesis lines -- Mg~I] $\lambda\,4571$, [O~I] $\lambda\lambda\,6300,\,6364$, [Ca~II] $\lambda\lambda\,7291,\,7323$ and [C~I] $\lambda\,8727$ show modest changes, factor $\lesssim$2.
+However, luminosities of Fe~I lines and H$\alpha$ change by factors \txtred{2-3}.

 With the new radiative transfer, we show that residual opacity can affect line luminosities differently for different lines of sight.
-At $400\,$d the variation is $\sim$20\,\% for H$\alpha$, but $\sim$50\,\% for Mg I] $\lambda\,4571$.
+At $400\,$d the variation is $\sim$\txtred{15}\,\% for H$\alpha$, but $\sim$\txtred{60}\,\% for Mg~I] $\lambda\,4571$.
 This gives important information for the level of detail to which it is meaningful to analyse spectra using 1D models, and what degree of uncertainty should be accounted for when interpreting observations.
-The viewing angle variation also changes the centroid of lines (range $\pm$200 km s$^{-1}$) and their FWHM (variation $\sim$50\%).
-We show a clear correlation for some of the lines between centroid shift and line width.
+The viewing angle variation also changes the centroid of lines (range \kms{\pm200}) and their FWHM (variation $\sim$50\%).
+We show a clear correlation for some of the lines between centroid shift and line width\txtred{, and strong correlation with respect to the Ni plume present in the model and the measured line properties}.